Arash-Barabadi/ROS2/Workspace-Package_Node/Instruction.md

     #Note that, the name of the node is not the name of the file.
     node = Node("py_test")

-    #Please note that, the node is not the executable, the node is inside the executable or the file.
+    #Please note that, the node is not the executable, the node is inside the executable or the python file.

     #Let's print something with get_logger.
 So you will use get_logger function from the node objet.
     node.get_logger().info("Hello ROS2")